russeree/cerkle-tree/docs/path_algorithm.md

 # Path Isolation Algorithm

 ## Overview

-This document describes an algorithm for determining the intersection of leaves in a Sparse Merkle Tree.
+ An algorithm for determining the intersection of leaves in a Sparse Merkle Tree.
 The algorithm uses binary representation with a bitmask to efficiently determine path intersections.

 ## Algorithm Description